MCamp859/hello-world/quantization-aware-training-and-inference.md

-# Quantization Aware Training and Inference using OpenVINO™ Toolkit
+# Quantization-Aware Training and Inference using OpenVINO™ Toolkit

 ## Overview